 Your dentist will send off your 3D scan or impression and any specific requirements you have to Invisalign to create your personalised treatment plan called a Clincheck.

 The ClinCheck shows you a detailed view on how your smile will transform week by week, the length of treatment and adjustments (pre-treatments) needed to prepare your teeth for aligners - think of this as your roadmap for your Invisalign journey.

 Generally speaking Invisalign can cost between £1,500 - £7,000.
-At Loughton Dental Centre we offer packages to ensure that you always make a saving, these cost between £2,500 - £3,800 with retainers and home whitening always included.
+At Loughton Dental Centre we offer packages to ensure that you always make a saving, these cost between £2,500 - £5,000 with retainers always included.
 We also offer discounts with Invisalign on specialist Vivera retainers and Enlighten whitening (guarantees B1, the best shade) so you get more out of your smile and more value for money.
-To make it that much easier for you we also offer 0% finance to spread the cost.
+To make it that much easier for you we also offer finance options to spread the cost.

 To know what to expect during Invisalign treatment, you’ll need to know how it works, so here’s a quick lesson on teeth straightening.